This is part 2 of what was originally the two-hour premiere

 When Wash initiates the Crazy Ivan, the shots of

-Serenity's port engine flipping over is mistakenly
+Serenity's port engine flipping over are mistakenly

 shown in the wrong order; it goes from